 '''

 void print/println(boolean)

 void print/println(char)

 void print/println(byte)

 void print/println(short)

+void print/println(int)

+void print/println(long)

+void print/println(float)

+void print/println(double)

+void println() // Just output newline - no data

 '''

 - (3) There is an asymmetry in the structure of the java library: there are provisions for writing any primitive type in its textual form, but no direct provision for reading the textual form of a primitive type. - (a) The principal reason for this is that reading requires some sort of lookahead read e.g. when reading the number 42 from a file, you don't know you've read all the digits until you see some non-digit character such as a space.
-(If you've seen 4 and 2 thus far, the next character could be a 3 in which case the number is 423.) - (b) To read data from a text file, one often does as we did in lab reads a line of characters from a BufferedReader, and then converts it to binary form using various "parse" methods. - c) The class RandomAccessFile provides methods at this layer as well for use with direct-access binary files:
+(If you've seen 4 and 2 thus far, the next character could be a 3 in which case the number is 423.) - (b) To read numeric data from a text file, one typically reads a line of characters from a BufferedReader, and then converts it to binary form using various "parse" methods. - c) The class RandomAccessFile provides methods at this layer as well for use with direct-access binary files:

 '''

 boolean readBoolean()

 char readChar()

 byte readByte()

 short readShort()

 int readInt()

+'''

+'''

 long readLong()

 float readFloat()

 double readDouble()

 void writeBoolean(boolean)

 void writeChar(char)

 void writeByte(byte)

 void writeShort(short)

 void writeInt(int)

 void writeLong(long)

 void writeFloat(float)

-void writeDouble(double)

-// Writes each character as 8 bits
+void writeBytes(String) // Writes each character as 8 bits

-void writeBytes(String)

-void writeChars(String)

-// Writes each character as 16 bits
+void writeChars(String) // Writes each character as 16 bits

 '''

-5. In addition to what we have discussed here, there are many other options - e.g. a stream can be built on top of the console or a network connection or a pipe or even an array of bytes; and a reader/writer can be built on top of a stream (and hence anything a stream can be built on top of) or a character string.
-(We will discuss the network aspect of this shortly.)

-- 6. In addition to the operations we have discussed thus far, there are two other very important operations on a file. - a) opening or creating the file which initially establishes access to it.
+- 4. In addition to what we have discussed here, there are many other options e.g. a stream can be built on top of the console or a network connection or a pipe or even an array of bytes; and a reader/writer can be built on top of a stream (and hence anything a stream can be built on top of) or a character string. - 5.
+In addition to the operations we have discussed thus far, there are two other very important operations on a file. - a) opening or creating the file which initially establishes access to it.
 In Java, this is taken care of by the constructor for the various classes that provide access to a file.
 (But not by the class File per se, because it doesn't actually provide access to the content of a file.) - (1) The constructors for sequential input files (FileInputStream, FileReader) require that the user specify an existing file to be opened. - (2) The constructors for sequential output files (FileOutputStream, FileWriter) normally create a new file.
-However, there is one form of the constructor that allows specification of appending to an existing file instead. - (3) The constructor for a random access file opens an existing file if one of the specified name exists; otherwise it creates a new, empty file.
+However, there is one form of the constructor that allows specification of appending to an existing file instead.

+- (3) The constructor for a random access file opens an existing file if one of the specified name exists; otherwise it creates a new, empty file.
 It allows the user to specify one of two modes: "r" read only, or "rw", read and write/update. - b) closing the file which terminates access to the file.
 All of the file access classes provide a method void close()